- Future Students

 We admit once a year in winter for a summer quarter start.
 The program is run as a cohort model where the same students will be in classes together throughout the program.
 We believe this promotes collaboration and community in our distance-learning students to the betterment of their learning experience.

 When are applications due?

-Early consideration deadline for completed applications is January 15.
+- General entrance - The general application deadline is March 1st.
 All materials must be received by March 1st for full consideration.
 This includes references, transcripts, and GRE scores (if applicable).

 How does the application process work?

 Please complete the following steps to be considered for our program:

 - Apply to the School Psychology Respecialization Program and Graduate Studies at Eastern Washington University:

 - Apply online at https://eaglenet.ewu.edu/PROD-DAD/bwskalog.P_DispLoginNon; pay non-refundable application fee